xor2003/masm2c/README.md

 To translate execute: tasm-recover masm_source.asm
 License: GPL2.
 Sure ASM2C is better but it written on swift and less instructions supported, also only protected mode.
-TODO: add FPU instructions support.
+TODO: add FPU instructions support, VGA 320x200x256 support, keyboard?

 Inertia Player 1.22
 =============